-Scheduling Your Examination
+Scheduling Your Exam

-- After you schedule with Pearson VUE, they will send you an e-mail confirming your exam date, time and location.
-See www.pearsonvue.com/abs for a list of testing center locations, along with directions and parking information.
+After you schedule with Pearson VUE, they will send you an email confirming your exam date, time and location.
+Pearson VUE operates more than 250 testing centers in the U.S. and Canada; see the Pearson VUE website for testing center locations.

-- Note: The ABS does not receive your exam scheduling information.
+Note: The ABS does not receive your exam scheduling information.
 You should contact Pearson VUE directly with any questions about your exam date or location.

 Registering at the Exam Center

 Strict security measures are employed at all testing centers to ensure the integrity of the exam process.
 You will be photographed and have your hand scanned for identification purposes during registration and upon re-entry to the exam room.

 You will be given a private locker in which to store your personal belongings, including your coat, wallet, watch, cell phone, pager and keys, as you cannot bring these items into the exam room.
 The exam room is continuously videotaped.

-- No food or drinks are allowed in the exam room.
-You may wish to bring refreshments with you to place in your locker for breaks in the event no vending machines or stores are nearby.
-We also suggest that you dress in layers in case you find the room too cold or hot, since you may not keep your coat.
+No food or drinks are allowed in the exam room.
+You may wish to bring refreshments to place in your locker for breaks in the event no vending machines or stores are nearby.
+We also suggest you dress in layers in case you find the room too cold or hot, since you may not keep your coat.
 You may request earplugs or headphones if you find the room too noisy; however you may not bring your own.

-Taking a Computer-Based Examination
+Taking a Computer Exam

 ABS exams are administered in 90-minute increments or "sessions," with scheduled breaks in between to allow examinees to use the restroom, drink water, etc. The time and number of questions remaining in an exam session will be indicated on the computer screen.

-- If you must take an unscheduled break while an exam session is in progress, be aware that it will be included in your exam time.
+If you must take an unscheduled break while an exam session is in progress, be aware that it will be included in your exam time.
 Unscheduled breaks automatically trigger an incident report and possible post-exam keystroke review.
 Any unscheduled break of more than 15 minutes will invalidate the examination.

-Computer-Based Exam Tutorial
+Computer Exam Tutorial

-- To familiarize yourself with the computer screens you will see during the exam and the steps necessary to respond to questions and review your answers, an interactive tutorial and printed tutorial are provided below.
+To familiarize yourself with the computer screens you will see during the exam and the steps necessary to respond to questions and review your answers, an interactive tutorial and printed tutorial are provided below.

-- Option I - Interactive Guided Tour with Practice Exam (PC only)This interactive computer-based tutorial gives examinees the opportunity to learn how to navigate through the testing format.
-To access the tutorial, go to www.pearsonvue.com/abs and click on "Computer-Based Testing Tutorial and Practice Exam" (gold box) for instructions on how to download the tutorial to your computer.
+This interactive computer-based tutorial gives examinees the opportunity to learn how to navigate through the testing format.
+To access the tutorial, go to this page on the Pearson Vue website for instructions on how to download the tutorial to your computer.